 *This post may contain affiliate links for products I use often and highly recommend.

 - ¼ teaspoon granulated onion

 - 2 eggs beaten

-- 1 tbsp hot sauce I use Cholula or Tapatio
+- 1 tablespoon hot sauce I use Cholula or Tapatio

 - Preheat your oven to 375 degrees Fahrenheit and line a rimmed baking sheet with tin foil or parchment paper (this will make cleanup a lot easier).